 The form is crucial for bookmakers, and it plays a huge part in the odds that they set in football.
 It’s important that bettors do their homework too and study how teams and players are performing before settling on picks.

 The first thing to look out for is the team’s last few results; are they winning games and scoring lots of goals, or struggling for results and conceding too many?

 How do they usually fare against the team they are playing?
 What’s their home and away form been like up to that point?

-All of this should form your decision when picking a team, instead of just picking the best odds, the favourite or the team that is top of the table.
+All of this should form your decision when picking a team, instead of just picking the best odds, the favorite, or the team that is top of the table.

 Look For Where There’s Value

-It’s not just as easy as picking the favourites for every game, and even if a few favourites do come in then it’s not always going to offer too much value.
+It’s not just as easy as picking the favorites for every game, and even if a few favorites do come in then it’s not always going to offer too much value.

 Sometimes it’s better to dig a bit deeper and find a team that has good odds for considering factors, perhaps an away team who are in good form and might spring a surprise or select draws for matches you expect to be close, as draws can always bring some decent value.

 Head over the heart is the best way when looking at the fixtures on paper, as it’s always best to embrace an impartial attitude when it comes to placing a bet.